Guardianship in Florida

 A guardianship is far from an ideal situation but may be the only option under some circumstances.
 For those with a loved one who, due to age, illness, or injury, can no longer competently handle his or her affairs, a guardianship attorney at Burke Blue may be able to help protect that loved one’s property and person from mismanagement and neglect by establishing a Florida guardianship.

 Preparing for the unexpected with a comprehensive estate plan and durable power of attorney is always the best policy.
-But when unexpected circumstances intervene before a person can do so, a highly qualified Burke Blue attorney at one of our Panama City or Panama City Beach offices, can help you navigate through the aftermath.
+But when unexpected circumstances intervene before a person can do so, a highly qualified Burke Blue attorney at one of our Panama City, Panama City Beach or Sandestin offices, can help you navigate through the aftermath.

 40 years of providing comprehensive legal services to businesses and individuals throughout northwest Florida